What are the Requirements to Sign Up for a Credit Card?

 Introductory bonuses

-Many rewards cards offer an introductory rewards bonus for new members.
-For example, Discover has unlimited Cashback Match: we’ll match all the cash back you’ve earned at the end of your first year.2 If you’re interested in a particular card because of the bonus offer, you need to be clear on whether you can meet the credit card requirements to get the bonus offer (if there are any).
+Discover has unlimited Cashback Match, where we’ll automatically match all the cash back you’ve earned at the end of your first year.1 If you’re interested in a particular card because of the bonus offer, you need to be clear on whether you can meet the credit card requirements–if there are any–to get the bonus offer

 Signing up and having your credit card application approved can be an exciting way to gain access to credit and start building your financial future.
 You can set yourself up for success by researching the best credit card for you and using the tips above to help you use the credit card responsibly.